Gigafactory Nevada: Future expansion

 On April 30, 2015, Elon Musk announced that the factory heretofore known simply as the Gigafactory was now to be known as Gigafactory 1 as Tesla plans to build more such factories in the future.
 At the same event, Musk also said that he believed that other companies would build their own similar "Gigafactories".
 After receiving $800M of orders ($179M PowerWall, $625M PowerPack) within 1 week of unveiling, Musk estimated that the Gigafactory 1 is not enough to supply demand.
 In May 2017 at a TED Talk, Elon Musk stated his intention to announce three or four new Gigafactory sites to manufacture both batteries and complete cars.

 Prior to the building of more gigafactories, Tesla may expand and potentially double the size of Gigafactory 1.
 In June 2015, Tesla announced it exercised its option to buy 1864 acre of land adjacent to the original 1000 acre Gigafactory site.
 According to Tesla spokeswoman Alexis Georgeson, "The purchase gives us the opportunity for future growth."
 In Tesla's dealings with the state of Nevada expanding the size was always an option should the company choose to do so, said Steve Hill, director of the Governor's Office of Economic Development.
 "Tesla had said that the factory will be up to 10 million square feet [1 million square meters] in one or two stories," Hill said.
 "On the earnings call (in May 2015), Elon said they aren't yet committing to this but that they are considering increasing the size of the gigafactory here by 50 to 100 percent."

 Early estimates from 2014 projected that the factory would employ approximately 6,500 people by 2022, requiring at least half of them to be Nevadans.

+Expansion for Tesla Semi

+Tesla has announced plans to expand Gigafactory Nevada to add a production line for the Tesla Semi and add additional battery manufacturing capacity.
+The new area will build the company's latest 4680 battery cells.
+The facility will be capable of building 100 GWh of batteries annually, enough for 1.5 million light duty vehicles.
+In March 2023, the state of Nevada approved a new package of tax incentives for Tesla worth more than $330 million, in exchange for Tesla investing $3.6 billion over 10 years in the expansion project.

+The tax incentive package was structured similarly to the earlier package.
+Tesla will receive a 10-year full abatement of personal and real property taxes, expected to be worth $246 million.
+The company will pay a reduced sales tax of 5.35% for 20 years, a savings of $66.6 million, largely on equipment purchase costs.
+Finally, the automaker will receive a 10-year full abatement of its business tax, saving the company $17.6 million.